Correct bounds on the Ising lace-expansion coefficients: Definition

 \subsection{The source-switching technique (SST)}

-One of the advantages of the random-current representation (as compared to other similar representations, such as the high-temperature expansion) is the source-switching technique of Griffiths, Hurst and Sherman \cite{ghs70}.
+One of the advantages of the random-current representation (as compared to other similar representations, such as the high-temperature expansion) is the following source-switching technique (SST) of Griffiths, Hurst and Sherman \cite{ghs70}.
 It provides a way to exchange sources between two current configurations.
-The following is a standard example, which we repeatedly use in the rest of the paper.